mothur/mothur.github.io/_wiki/trim.seqs.md

 In addition to a fna file, the 454 platform generates a qual file which mirrors the fna file.
 The differences is that in place of letters, the qual file has numbers indicating the quality of each base.
-For example, an \"N\" will be represented by a \"0\" because it is a poor base call.
+For example, an "N" will be represented by a "0" because it is a poor base call.
 If a qfile is provided, you must provide either the qaverage or qthreshold options as well.